 Many hospitals try to stress the importance of proper inventory control to ensure compliance with new standards.
 Effective utilization of supplies prevents shortages.
 Healthcare Finance said numerous hospitals currently struggle from a lack of available drugs.
 By making sure hospital staff administer supplies effectively, valuable materials don’t go to waste and doctors and nurses are more likely to have the tools required to perform their vital work.

 Simplifying procedures can encourage staff participation in inventory management.
 The Times shared the example of a hospital that implemented a barcode data solution to manage inventory allocation.
 Every time someone took something from a supply closet, they just had to scan it and supervisors were aware of the current level.
 Providing mobile data collection solutions that don’t interfere with daily procedures helps employees adjust to new practices.

 Bringing Suppliers Into the Loop

 An RFgen case study detailed how Ascent Healthcare Solutions, a medical device preprocessor, used a JD Edwards ERP inventory management solution to simplify its development process and prevent shipping errors.
-Ascent worked with RFgen to create a plug and play manufacturing system that prevented redundancies and reported performance to users.
-By simplifying the data collection solutions through automation, the company covered any holes in previous procedures and could communicate every aspect of product and supply chain performance to medical buyers.
+Ascent worked with RFgen to create a plug-and-play manufacturing system that prevented redundancies and reported performance to users.
+By simplifying the data collection solutions through automation, the company covered any holes in previous procedures and could communicate every aspect of the product and supply chain performance to medical buyers.